 For those wanting to stay safe at the beach especially with young children or inexperienced swimmers, Quinns Rocks Beach and Yanchep Lagoon are patrolled throughout the summer season.
 Always remember to swim between the flags and follow any directions or instructions.
 Quinns Rocks Beach also has one of only four beach enclosures in the Perth metropolitan region.

-Pictured above is the Trees Adventure located within the beautiful Yancehp National Park.
+Pictured above is the Treetops Adventure located within the beautiful Yanchep National Park.
 Here you can try a 2 hour treetop and ziplining adventure starting with a 2m low easy course up to a 25m high course for the thrill seekers.
-Visit the Trees Adventure website for full information and online bookings here.
+Visit the Treetops Adventure website for full information and online bookings here.

-For gaming enthusiasts WASP Paintball & Laser has two locations in the City of Wanneroo; Neerabup and Wanneroo.
-Here you will be transported into a real live gaming arena in an abandoned theme park (Neerabup lcoation only).
+For gaming enthusiasts WASP Paintball & Laser located in Neerabup National Park and here you will be transported into a real live gaming arena in the abandoned theme park.
 Catering for any occasion including birthday packages, bucks and hens parties, corporate groups and team building days and social club events.
 Visit the website to book your adventure!